Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

-We visually identify a radial arc near the BCG, but do not associate it with any system due to the difficulty in securing a reliable spectroscopic redshift for it.
-We also identify two candidate systems, \#5 and \#6, as shown in \autoref{fig.allmodels}.
-For our final model, we only include Systems \#1, \#2, \#3 and \#4, while keeping Systems \#5, \#6 and \#7 as candidates.
-We note that apart from these systems, there are several individually-lensed arcs found in \jwst~imaging that have no obvious counter images at the depth of the available data.
+Sources \#1 and \#2 have a large amount of substructure that is only visible in the \jwst~imaging, and we use these substructure components as additional constraints in the model.
+We visually identify a radial arc near the BCG, but do not associate it with any source, due to the difficulty in securing a reliable spectroscopic redshift for it.
+We also identify two candidate lensed source galaxies, \#5 and \#6, as shown in \autoref{fig.allmodels}.
+For our final model, we only include Sources \#1, \#2, \#3 and \#4, while keeping Sources \#5, \#6 and \#7 as candidates.
+We note that apart from these lensed source galaxies, there are several arcs found in \jwst~imaging that have no obvious counter-images at the depth of the available data.

 The central peak of the X-ray imaging is generally aligned with the center of the mass peak of the cluster (see \autoref{tab.xray} for the X-ray observation details and \autoref{fig.projmass} for the X-ray contours in cyan and projected mass contours in black).
-The model optimizes the fits for the redshifts of 2 systems.
-The best-fit optimization of the redshift for System \#2 varies depending on the substructure clump used to perform the fit, where the first clump, \#2.1, has an optimized model redshift of $5.639_{-0.54}^{+0.21}$, while the second clump, \#2.2, has an optimized redshift of $3.573_{-0.33}^{+1.71}$.
-The second system, \#4, has an optimized redshift of $4.411^{+0.17}_{-0.33}$.
-A complete list of the arcs and model redshifts is given in \autoref{tab.MultipleImages}.
+The model optimizes the fits for the redshifts of 2 lensed source galaxies.
+The best-fit optimization of the redshift for Source \#2 varies depending on the substructure clump used to perform the fit, where the first clump, \#2.1, has an optimized model redshift of $5.91_{-0.55}^{+0.01}$, while the second clump, \#2.2, has an optimized redshift of $5.17_{-2.37}^{+0.00}$.
+The second source, \#4, has an optimized redshift of $4.68^{+0.19}_{-0.35}$.